Anti-concentration is (almost) all you need

 A particular focus of the community concerns the convergence of random quantum circuits to approximate (unitary or state) $k$-designs.
-These are probability distributions on the unitary group or state space that appear uniformly random given access to at most $k$ copies.
+These are probability distributions on the unitary group or state space that appear uniformly random given access to, at most, $k$ copies.
 Early works rigorously proved the convergence of random quantum circuits to approximate $2$-designs in depth $O(n)$ on $n$ qubits \cite{harrow_random_2009,dankert_exact_2009}.
-The convergence was subsequently tied to spectral properties of the $k$-copy twirling channel \cite{brown_convergence_2010,brown2012scrambling}, although tight bounds were still limited to $k=2$.
-Since then, a long line of works extended this result to higher $k$~\cite{brandao2016local,harrow_approximate_2023,haferkamp_improved_2021,haferkamp_random_2022}, ultimately providing near tight bounds on the $k$-dependence~\cite{chen2024incompressibility} in this convergence.
+The convergence was subsequently tied to spectral properties of the $k$-copy twirling channel \cite{brown_convergence_2010,brown2012scrambling}.
+A long line of works \cite{brandao2016local,harrow_approximate_2023,haferkamp_improved_2021,haferkamp_random_2022} eventually resulted in near tight bounds on the $k$-dependence~\cite{chen2024incompressibility}.
 At the same time, the linear dependence on the system size was widely considered optimal.
-This however changed very recently, when it was shown that random quantum circuits already look Haar-random to forward-in-time experiments at logarithmic depth \cite{schuster_random_2025,laracuente_approximate_2025}.
+This, however, changed very recently, when it was shown that random quantum circuits may already look Haar-random to forward-in-time experiments at logarithmic depth \cite{schuster_random_2025,laracuente_approximate_2025}.

-In hindsight, the rapid onset of \emph{anti-concentration}~\cite{dalzell_random_2022,barak_spoofing_2021} could be considered as a first hint for the logarithmic convergence of second moments.
-Anti-concentration of a probability measure $\nu$ on unitaries refers, loosely speaking, to the property that the outcome distribution of circuits sampled from $\nu$ is `well spread' on average.
+In hindsight, the equally rapid onset of \emph{anticoncentration}~\cite{dalzell_random_2022,barak_spoofing_2021} could have been seen as a first hint for the logarithmic convergence of second moments.
+Anticoncentration refers, loosely speaking, to the property that the outcome distribution of randomly sampled circuits does not have too many probabilities that are ``too small'' compared to the uniform distribution (e.g.~only a small fraction of the outcome probabilities can be exactly zero).
 This property is a key ingredient in complexity-theoretic arguments for sampling-based quantum advantage (see~Ref.~\cite{hangleiter_computational_2023} for a recent review).
-Anti-concentration is implied by a small value of the (average) \emph{collision probability}

-Using a mapping to a statistical mechanics model \cite{nahum_operator_2018,hunter-jones_unitary_2019,zhou_emergent_2019}, it was shown in Refs.~\cite{dalzell_random_2022,barak_spoofing_2021} that random quantum circuits with iid gates have a near minimal average collision probability already at log-depth.
-Although being strictly weaker, we note that anti-concentration is often equated with the convergence of the collision probability in the random circuits literature and we will do the same in this paper.
+More technically, it allows to reduce the hardness of approximating outcome probabilities of quantum circuits in additive error to approximating them in relative error, providing the basis to apply further techniques for proving hardness-of-estimation.